GlobedGD/globed2/assets/guides/api-docs.md

 # Globed API

-Globed provides event-based API headers that can be used without linking, which means you can communicate with the mod without making it a dependency.
+Globed provides event-based API headers that can be used without linking, which means you can communicate with the mod without making it a required dependency.

-## Setup
+# Setup

 To use the API, add Globed to the dependency list in your mod's `mod.json` like so: